ga-wdi-boston/ember-deployment-guide/README.md

 1. If you haven't already, run `npm install` and `bower install`.
 1. Make sure that everything is named consistently (i.e. `ember-template` -> `<% NAME OF YOUR CLIENT %>`).
 (Search via `command+shift+f`)
-1. You need tell your Ember client to _point_ to your deployed API.
+1. You need to tell your Ember client to _point_ to your deployed API.
 Update `config/environment.js` to follow below:

 ```js